tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 But a couple of questions remain, at least for me:

+1. Where/when in the compiler pipeline do we insert and remove these type refinements?
-1. What region can we insert these type refinements?
+1. Which regions can we insert these type refinements?
 1. Do we need to implement the whole into-SSI and out-of-SSI algorithms from all the complicated-looking papers?
-1. Where/when in the compiler pipeline do we insert and remove these type refinements?
 1. Do we need to refine after *every* conditional?

 We'll go through them.

-## Which regions

 ## When to insert type refinements

 * When building SSA: easy, let the SSA-building do the heavy lifting
 * When optimizing SSA: need some mechanism to do the operand-use rewrites for you
   * Why not "just" use union-find?

+## Which regions

 ## Complicated-looking papers